-Although software control is limited in these models, it is still necessary to install Focusrite Control to enable full device functionality at sample rates higher than 48 kHz, and for firmware updates.
-However, for general operation, you do not need have Focusrite Control running on your computer to use the hardware interface.
+Although software control is limited in these models, installation of Focusrite Control is still necessary to enable full device functionality at sample rates higher than 48 kHz, and also to permit firmware updates.
+However, for general operation, you do not need have Focusrite Control running on your computer in order to use the hardware interface.
+Note that additional software controlled features will become available in the future.